KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 \frac{\partial \mathrm{VLB}}{\partial V}=\frac{1}{2} \sum_{i}\left(\lambda_{i} K_{M}^{-1} K_{M i} K_{i M} K_{M}^{-1}\right)+\frac{1}{2}\left(V^{-1}-K_{M}^{-1}\right)\tag{5}\label{de-V}
 $$

 <p>where $\rho_i$ and $\lambda_i$ are derived from the first step of chain rule when we calculate the derivatives of log likelihood expectation.
 They are expectations of the first derivatives and second derivatives of log likelihood.
-These are available in the Table 1 of the original paper.</p>
+These are available in the Table 1 of the original paper.
+In the next article we will continue to talk about this topic.</p>